18F/handbook/_pages/getting-started/tts-classes.md

  Working Groups & Guilds<br/><br/>Hatch Act, FOIA, Ethics, and Code of Conduct | **Intro to Diversity Guild**<br/><br/>Accessibility 101<br/><br/>**Brown Bag w/ TTS Leadership (1x / month)** | Intro to HCD & Agile | Federalist 101 | &nbsp;

 ## Additional Resources
-If you have any questions in regard to the class schedule
+If you have any questions about the class schedule
 * Your #newhire channel or #newcomers
 * Ask your onboarding buddy